K-Borchert/Postman-Power-BI-REST-API/GET requests/README.md

 <p><img src='https://user-images.githubusercontent.com/63601923/182029885-9aa93549-abe4-4e20-8c76-81fd1d798316.gif' alt="Image" height="520" width="880"></p>
 <br>

-If you now want to add a filter for example in our case on Premmium Capacity you can do this very easy.</b> File.<p>
+If you now want to add a filter for example in our case on Premium Capacity you can do this very easy.</b> File.<p>

 ## How to: